College football: Early history

-Princeton–Columbia–Yale–Rutgers

 Left: "The Foot-Ball Match", a news article on the first college football game ever played, published in The Targum, the Rutgers University student newspaper, in November 1869.
-Right: A plaque on College Avenue on the campus of Rutgers University in New Brunswick, New Jersey commemorating the location where the first college football game was played.
+Right: A plaque on College Avenue on the campus of Rutgers University in New Brunswick, New Jersey commemorating the location where the first intercollegiate football game was played.

 On November 6, 1869, Rutgers University faced Princeton University, then known as the College of New Jersey, in the first collegiate football game.
-The game more closely resembled soccer than football as it is played in the 21st century.
-It was played with a round ball, and used a set of rules suggested by Rutgers captain William J. Leggett, based on The Football Association's first set of rules, which were an early attempt by the former pupils of England's public schools, to unify the rules of their various public schools.
+The game more closely resembled soccer than rugby or gridiron football.
+It was played with a round ball, and used a set of rules based on The Football Association's first set of rules.

-The game was played at a Rutgers Field in New Brunswick, New Jersey.
-Two teams of 25 players attempted to score by kicking the ball into the opposing team's goal.
-Throwing or carrying the ball was not allowed, but there was plenty of physical contact between players.
-The first team to reach six goals was declared the winner.
-Rutgers won by a score of six to four.
-A rematch was played at Princeton a week later under Princeton's own set of rules (one notable difference was the awarding of a "free kick" to any player that caught the ball on the fly, which was a feature adopted from The Football Association's rules; the fair catch kick rule has survived through to modern American game).
-Princeton won that game by a score of 8 – 0.
-Columbia joined the series in 1870 and by 1872 several schools were fielding intercollegiate teams, including Yale and Stevens Institute of Technology.